ycsun0v0/Deep-Learning-Based-Text-Classification-System/README.md

 - **TextCNN:** Convolutional neural network model that uses multiple convolutional filters of different sizes to extract features from text sequences.
 - **TextRNN:** Recurrent neural network model using bidirectional LSTM to capture long-term dependencies in text sequences.

-## Future Work

-- Expand model support with more advanced models like BERT and Transformer.
-- Provide batch processing API endpoints for large-scale predictions.
-- Enhance the user interface with additional features like saving prediction history.

-## License

-MIT License.
-See [LICENSE](LICENSE) for more details.